A Brief History of the Firm

 Late 1965 and the firm had four partners: Niall McLaughlin, Daniel O’Connor, Vincent Walsh and Denis Bergin.
 In 1971 Arthur Cox & Co amalgamated with Peeble Knox and Pigot and by 1974, with ten partners and a sizeable support staff, it became necessary to take additional office space.
 The second floor of a newly built office block at 44-45 St Stephen’s Green fitted the bill.
 In 1985 the magnificent 41 St Stephen’s Green was added to the firm’s menagerie, with its exquisitely carved staircase and original decorative ceilings.
 By this time, to accommodate its staff of almost 60, the firm was also occupying the first floor of 44-45.
 The 90s hailed a whole new era of expansion for the newly named Arthur Cox and by 1996 it had doubled in size and opened an office in Belfast.
-On 31 December 1997, the front door of 43 St Stephen’s Green was closed for the last time as the 200 strong practice took up residence in 55,000 square feet of modern office space in the Earlsfort Centre – almost twice the space previously occupied.
-Since then, it has gone from strength to strength, beginning the new millennium with a staff in excess of 300.
+On 31 December 1997, the front door of 43 St Stephen’s Green was closed for the last time as the 200 strong practice took up residence in 55,000 sq. ft. of modern office space in the Earlsfort Centre – almost twice the space previously occupied.
+Since then, it went from strength to strength, beginning the new millennium with a staff in excess of 300.